Welcome to our third annual community programme!

 Limited to 24 places only.

-We always try to make our events as universally ‘autism-friendly’ as possible and there are quiet areas in the building.
-The building is full wheelchair accessible.
+We always try to make our events as universally ‘autism-friendly’ as possible and there are quiet areas in the building too.

 ‘Autism Dialogue’ chapter by Jonathan Drury is included in the first volume from Dialogue Publications, ‘The World Needs Dialogue.
 One: Gathering the Field’, a collection of 19 essays from professional dialogue practitioners.
 Buy a copy here.